Assessment for EL2211

 · 0–49½ marks: more work needed (unsatisfactory)

-Students will need to organise themselves into groups of three or four within their tutorial groups (depending on tutorial size) for the group project.
+Students will need to organise themselves into groups within their tutorial groups (depending on tutorial size) for the group project.
 Most tutorial groups should contain five or six project groups, and the presentations will be spread over two tutorial sessions.
 (If there are groups who are able to do the presentations in one week, I will organise an alternative task for these groups in the second presentation week.)
 The group composition should ideally be settled before the mid-term break.
-The group project will be presented orally in weeks beginning Monday 30/3/09 and 6/4/09, which should be accompanied by a jointly-written report.
-It is the written report that will be marked and the same mark will be awarded to all members of the same group, and this will count towards 10 marks of your final score for the module.
+The group project will be presented orally in weeks beginning Monday 1-iv-2024 and 8-iv-2024, which should be accompanied by a jointly-written report.
+It is the written report that will be marked and the same mark will normally be awarded to all members of the same group, and this will count towards 10 per cent of your final mark for the module.
 (The oral presentation will be taken into account for the tutorial attendance and participation score; see below.)
 The presentation should last no more than 15 minutes, and the written report should closely reflect the oral presentation.
 Please also include title, a reference list and a paragraph on the contribution of each group member.
+(If the work is not spread evenly between members, the tutor may investigate the situation and award different marks to different members of the group.)
 Remember that the stipulations about margin, spacing, language, etc. made in relation to the essay also apply to the written report.
 This means that the report should be polished and in continuous prose (not in point form).
-The report should not normally exceed 1,000 words excluding the text analysed, tables and charts.
+There is no official word limit: the report should reflect what was presented orally and should not contain material not included in the oral presentation.

 The aim of the project is for students to work together to select and analyse a text passage from the set text in the light of the various points raised in the module.
-This year’s set text is A Midsommer Nights Dreame.
+In this way you can characterise the language of the text.
+This year’s set text is Much Ado About Nothing.
 You should select a passage of no more than 400 words in length (ideally, shorter than that).
-Your analysis should aim to characterise the text (and its use of the English language) in the (historical and otherwise) context of its production.
-Your analysis can focus on one or more linguistic aspects: spelling, lexis, grammar and discourse.
+The different groups will focus on different aspects of the language.
+Your analysis should aim to explain those aspects in relation to the extract.
+However, remember that this is a literary text, where language is used to achieve certain effects for the readers or audience.

 Ideally, different groups should select passages highlighting different characters, and your tutor might help to arrange it so that each group within a tutorial group will focus on the following characters or relationships: